Spartachus/Spartachus/README.md

-- 👋 Hi, I’m @Spartachus
+- 👋 Hi, I’m @Spartachus and I'm 17 years old.
 - 👀 I’m interested in Computers and Networking and creating stuff
-- 🌱 I’m currently learning Web development and python
+- 🌱 I’m currently learning Web development and python but studying Electrical engineering in technical school
-- 📫
+- 📫 You can check my repos to see how ambitious and serious I am about computers

 <!---
 Spartachus/Spartachus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.